-Although we work very hard as a school, there are times when you may wish to raise a question or concern.
+Although we work very hard as a school, there may be times when you wish to raise a question or concern.
 So that we can deal with this in the most effective way, we have a protocol which we would ask that all parents follow.

-1. If the issue is regarding a Teaching and Learning aspect of your child's provision, please arrange to meet with the right class teacher by contacting the school office either by telephone or email stating your specific query, giving a reasonable time for the teacher to respond given their teaching commitments.
+1. If the question/concern is regarding a Teaching and Learning aspect of your child's provision, please arrange to meet with your child's class teacher by contacting the school office either by telephone or email stating your specific query, giving a reasonable time for the teacher to respond given their teaching commitments.
 We will commit to responding within 24hours.
 It is not appropriate to discuss these issues on the playground as the teacher will not have the time to engage in a full conversation as they will be supervising their class.
 We ask that you respect the professionalism and wellbeing of the staff in this respect.
-If the issue is regarding Safeguarding, then please ask to speak to Mrs Allen or Mrs Thomas who are the designated personnel for Safeguarding.
+If the question/concern is regarding Safeguarding, then please ask to speak to Mrs King who is the designated personnel for Safeguarding.

-2. After meeting with the class teacher, please allow a reasonable time for your issue to be resolved.
-It may be that the teacher wishes to speak to a colleague, your child or other children.
+2. After meeting with the class teacher, please allow a reasonable time for your question/concern to be resolved.
+It may be that the teacher wishes to speak to a colleague, your child or other children involved.

-3. If, after point 1 and 2, you are still not satisfied with the outcome, please contact the school office and request a meeting with the Head of School, Mrs Thomas.
+3. If, after point 1 and 2, you are still not satisfied with the outcome, please contact the school office and request a meeting with the Assistant Headteacher, Mrs Ferrara.